coollabsio/coolify/CONTRIBUTING.md

 ### Linux

-1. Install Docker Engine (recommended), Docker Desktop (or similar):
+1. Install Docker Engine, Docker Desktop (or similar):
-   - Docker Engine (use this, as there is no VM overhead):
+   - Docker Engine (recommended, as there is no VM overhead):
      - Follow the official [Docker Engine installation guide](https://docs.docker.com/engine/install/) for your Linux distribution
    - Docker Desktop:
      - If you want a GUI, you can use [Docker Desktop for Linux](https://docs.docker.com/desktop/install/linux-install/)